Delay's Manufacturing Golden Days

 Delay and inventory saw their opportunity in software…while in the real world an unmoving pallet of unfinished work stood out, the invisible nature of software provided the perfect cover for Delay and Inventory.
 Unfinished software and intermediate work products could sit hidden as bits on a disk, unseen and mostly untracked.

 But the new and unique opportunity for delay was when he discovered that software is abstract intellectual property, and that by delaying key decisions and feedback, he could help his colleagues create massive inventories, and over production.
-His allies were Movement and Transport, all the dependencies created by the hand-offs between different steps in a process – courtesy of Over Processing.
+His allies are Movement and Transport and all the dependencies created by the hand-offs between different steps in a process.